jk-oster/obsidian-search-for-web/README.md

 - ✅ Customize how much context you want to see

 ### 🛡️ Privacy
 This extension just communicates between your local Obsidian REST Api and the browser.
-The only data that is stored permanently in the browser are the settings you find below.
-Feel free to check out the code base on GitHub
+The only data that is stored permanently in the browser are the settings including the Obsidian REST API-Key.

 ### 🌐 Browser compatibility
 This extension has been tested with Chrome and Firefox to be working.